sandeepsinghmails/Tictactoe_Human_Vs_Computer/README.md

 **Tic-Tac-Toe: Human Vs Computer**

-This is a Tic-Tac-Toe Game to be played against a Computer.
+This is a Tic-Tac-Toe Game to be played against the Computer.

 The User is free to choose any size (NxN) Matrix